 The juice in the recipe replaces a traditional stock.
 We have been experimenting with this juicy method and have had some brilliant results in mainly raw soups and stews.
 No stock can live up to the vibrancy and freshness of a raw juice, especially for a chilled soup like this one.
 We picked only the freshest flavours here and the combination of the tomatoes, peppers, oranges, chilli, coriander and ginger……well you can imagine!
 With all those colours in a bowl, expect fireworks!

 We like to use a little of the orange zest, it gives it even more pizzazz.
 The dates are essential to balance the saltiness of the miso.
-You could use honey or agave syrup if you fancied, but there is something wonderful about adding dates to savoury food.
+You could use agave syrup or the like if you fancied, but there is something wonderful about adding dates to savoury food.
 Avocado is perfect in soups, but does mean that it must be eaten within a day.
 The avos add creaminess without the cream and are a great little raw food trick.

 If you don’t own a juicer, just buy some fresh carrot juice instead.
 You could also use the same quantity of water, but it would be slightly lacking.
 You may also omit the sprouted mung beans and still produce a wonderful bowl of happiness, we just had a glut of them to hand.